 By Stuart R. Simone, Esq.

-In 2012, when the California Homeowner’s Bill Of Rights was enacted, much fanfare was made about the “Ban on Lender Dual-Tracking,” codified in Civil Code 2923.6.
+In 2012, when the California Homeowner’s Bill Of Rights was enacted, much fanfare was made about the “Ban on Lender Dual-Tracking,” codified in Civil Code sections 2923.6 and 2924.11.
 And the fanfare was indeed justified.
 Once the law became effective on January 1, 2013, it was a primary legal weapon used by foreclosure defense law firms such as Gomez & Simone to stop foreclosure sales, and it forced mortgage lenders to act much more cautiously when trying to force homeowners and their families from their homes via nonjudicial foreclosure.

 Gomez & Simone is a full service real estate law firm representing families and business people, homeowners, landlords and tenants, with offices throughout Southern California.
 This article is informational only and should not be used as legal advice.
 Please note that laws may have changed since this article was published.
 Before taking action, we recommend that you consult with one of our attorneys about your specific matter.
 Please contact your local Gomez & Simone office or call us at 1-855-219-3333.
 Attorney advertising.